Heartaches by the Number (Waylon Jennings album)

-Heartaches by the Number by Waylon Jennings was an album issued in 1972 on RCA Camden, a budget label of RCA Records.
+Heartaches by the Number is an album by Waylon Jennings issued in 1972 on RCA Camden, a budget label of RCA Records.

 The contents of this album were taken from the 1966 album Leavin' Town, the 1967 album Waylon Sings Ol' Harlan and the 1968 album Jewels.

 Reissues

 In 1975, Pickwick Records gained the right to reissue this album but went out of print in 1982 when US Pickwick folded.
 In 1999, Delta Entertainment issued this on CD (though with different cover art) for the first time.
 In 2004, Collectables Records issued this album with The One and Only Waylon Jennings as a two-for-one CD.
 The following year, Sony BMG Strategic Marketing reissued this yet again, this time with the original cover art.

 The Collectables CD was very similar to a 1982 RCA Special Products double-LP release called "Waylon!".